alfmep/libujson/README.md

     std::cerr << "Attribute 'num' doesn't exist in the object" << std::endl;
 }
 ```
-**Note:** The method `get()` only returns a value of type `ujson::j_invalid` if the attribute doesn't exists in the JSON object.
-In this case the return value is a reference to a static ujson::jvalue that will be reset at any time and shouldn't be modified.
+**Note:** The method `get()` only returns a reterence to an instance with type `ujson::j_invalid` if the attribute doesn't exists in the JSON object.
+In this case the return value is a reference to a static ujson::jvalue that will be reset by libujson at any time and shouldn't be modified.
 So always check the return value of method `get()`.

 **Using operator[] on a JSON object**

 The operator [] can be used to both access and add attributes to a JSON object.
 If the accessed attributes doesn't exist, it will be created with the default constructor (a JSON null value).

 Accessing an attribute, creating it if it doesn't exist:
 ```
 val["name"] = "Bob";  // Set attribute "name" to the value "Bob", or create it if it doesnt exist
 ```

 **Iterate on attributes**

 Use method `obj()` to get a reference to the underlying `ujson::j_object` instance.
 With it, standard STL operations can be used on the JSON object.
 ```
 ujson::json_object& o = val.obj ();